 Diversity, Equity & Inclusion

-Diverse Inclusivity: Students from all diverse backgrounds and perspectives should be well served by their courses and programs.
-Diversity that students bring to their classes are viewed as a resource, strength and benefit.
-Materials and activities within their courses are to be respectful of diversity: gender, sexuality, disability, age, socioeconomic status, ethnicity, race and culture.
-With acknowledgment that implicit bias may still be present, suggestions and feedback are encouraged and appreciated.
+Diverse Inclusivity: The diverse backgrounds and perspectives of the students will be served by this course.
+We view the diversity that students bring to class as a resource, strength and benefit.
+The instructor’s selection of materials and activities for this course aims to be respectful of diversity: gender, sexuality, disability, age, socioeconomic status, religion, nationality, ethnicity, race and culture, etc. With acknowledgment that implicit bias may still be present, know that we encourage and appreciate your suggestions and feedback.

-Accessibility Accommodations: For accommodations, please obtain a letter from the Office of Disability Resources.
-Students are encouraged to discuss accommodation needs with their instructors as early in the semester as possible to ensure that accommodations are provided as appropriate.
-If students suspect that they may have a disability and would benefit from accommodations but are not yet registered with the Office of Disability Resources, they encouraged to contact them at firstname.lastname@example.org.
+Accessibility Accommodations: If you have a disability and have an accommodations letter from the Disability Resources office, we encourage you to discuss your accommodations and needs with your faculty as early in the semester as possible.
+We will work with you to ensure that accommodations are provided as appropriate.
+Please note that you are not required to disclose the reason for your accommodations.
+If you suspect that you may have a disability and would benefit from accommodations but are not yet registered with the Office of Disability Resources, we encourage you to contact them at firstname.lastname@example.org.

-Wellness: Diminished mental health and overall wellness can interfere with life balance, including academic performance.
-The source of symptoms might be strictly related to course work; if so, please speak with the instructor.
-However, problems with relationships, family worries, loss or a personal struggle or crisis can also contribute to decreased academic performance.
+Wellness: Wellness and mental health can interfere with life balance, including academic performance.
+The source of symptoms might be strictly related to your course work; if so, please speak with your professor.
+However, problems with relationships, family worries, loss, or a personal struggle or crisis can also contribute to decreased academic performance.
 Counseling and Psychological Services (CaPS) offers free, confidential services to help manage personal challenges.

 - CaPS: 412-268-2922